Skip to content

 Call for speakers

-The official fintech_devcon 2023 call for speakers is closed.
-Submissions received after April 15 will be placed on a waiting list.
+The official fintech_devcon 2024 call for speakers is closed.
+Submissions received after March 1 will be added to a waitlist.

 Who should speak at fintech_devcon?